 “Still, though, look at a list of the top BI tools and you’ll see a common trait; data-intensive dashboards and charts.
-What this data-overload tends to cause is adoption and data-usage problems that stall out Business Intelligence.
-Many times, nobody ends up owning the data analysis after reporting is set up and because business decision makers aren’t involved in deciding which data is most important, too much data noise drowns out meaning.”
+What this data overload tends to cause are adoption and data-usage problems that stall out Business Intelligence.
+Many times, nobody ends up owning the data analysis after reporting is set up and because business decision-makers aren’t involved in deciding which data is most important, too much data noise drowns out the meaning.”

 Clearly, it is a huge setup and adoption problem.
 Even more, the problem spreads into the general mindset of both the people working in this space and the tools.
 KPIspy wants to revolutionize that.

 “By focusing on key-data takeaways only and monitoring data across numerous focused sources, KPIspy solves the adoption problem by handling the “what matters” problem and provides business owners with accessible answers on a regular schedule.
 We aim to pull business decision-makers out of dashboards and the “excel culture” that stalls decision making while empowering more educated leaders across the team,” he adds.